Colombia Power Market Size and Share

 Recent Industry Developments

-• May 2025: Ecopetrol completed acquisition of ten renewable developers from Norway’s Statkraft, adding up to 1.3 GW of pipeline across five departments.
+• May 2025: Ecopetrol completed the acquisition of ten renewable developers from Norway’s Statkraft, adding up to 1.3 GW of pipeline across five departments.

 • April 2025: Ecopetrol agreed to buy 49% of AES Colombia's 1,087 MW Jemeiwaa Ka'I wind cluster in La Guajira.

-• October 2024: European Investment Bank extended USD 300 million to Enel Colombia for Guayepo solar expansion.
+• October 2024: European Investment Bank extended USD 300 million to Enel Colombia for the Guayepo solar expansion.

-• February 2024: Reliability auction awarded 4.4 GW of solar at USD 18.2/MWh with 99% photovoltaic share.
+• February 2024: A reliability auction awarded 4.4 GW of solar energy at USD 18.2/MWh, with a 99% photovoltaic share.

 Table of Contents for Colombia Power Industry Report